Mickey’s Very Merry Christmas Party

 Is it Worth it?

 In my opinion, yes, it’s definitely worth it!
-For the price you pay for the event (which is lower on many days than a normal 1 day ticket), you get to experience so many unique things!
+For the price you pay for the event, you get to experience so many unique things!
 Wait times are generally shorter, during a season when the Magic Kingdom is normally at it’s busiest.
 Plus, because they allow you into the Magic Kingdom as early as 4:00, you get a full 8 hours in the park!

 What Should You Wear?